Social drinking has become a part of our culture!

 Occasional drinking alcohol a few times a week is considered healthy.
 Unfortunately, this ingrained cultural attitude has made it impossible to measure what level of social drinking can be considered harmful.

 Although people consider the act of drinking while socializing with others is something that has originated in recent times.
-History proves that social gathering and alcohol consumption has been the best dua for millennia.
+History proves that social gathering and alcohol consumption has been the best duo for millennia.

 The practice of social drinking has become endemic to the point that its harmful effects on life are often overlooked.